 - Family Support Resource Center (Dane County)

 Parents are responsible for initiating and managing their funding source transactions.
 Parents are responsible for making payments in accordance with the payment schedule until they have received authorization.
 Once authorization is received from a funding source, our registration specialists will work with Parents to manage their account.
 It is the Parent’s responsibility to follow program billing and funding activity and make timely payments for any remaining balances.
 In order to register, the registration processing fee must be paid by the Parent.
-If this fee is not reimbursed by a third-party funding source, Wisconsin Youth may waive the fee after the third-party funding authorization is confirmed.
+If this fee is not reimbursed by a third-party funding source, Wisconsin Youth Company may waive the fee after the third-party funding authorization is confirmed.
 The payment of this fee will then become a credit on the account that will be applied toward payment of future co-payments due.

 Any additional fees incurred are not covered by scholarship or third party funding.